-A startup is meant to stand out by deviating from what is expected.
+Startups stand out by deviating from expectations.
 Prioritizing localization right out of the gate will help you get a leg up on the on the competition.

 Transcending language and cultural barriers doesn’t happen by accident, though.
 Reaching a global customer base with your startup requires a thoughtful approach to localization from day one.